Mitchell WerBell III: Mercenary activities

-In 1972 WerBell was approached by the Abaco Independence Movement (AIM) from the Abaco Islands, a region of the Bahamas, who were worried about the direction the Bahamas were taking and were considering other options, such as independence or remaining a separate Commonwealth nation under the Crown in case of the Bahamas gaining independence (which they did in 1973).
+In 1972, WerBell was approached by the Abaco Independence Movement (AIM) from the Abaco Islands, a region of the Bahamas, who were worried about the direction the Bahamas were taking and were considering other options, such as independence or remaining a separate Commonwealth nation under the Crown in case of the Bahamas gaining independence (which they did in 1973).
 AIM was funded by the Phoenix Foundation, a group that helps to build micronations.
-The AIM collapsed into internal bickering before a coup by Werbell could be carried out.
+The AIM collapsed into internal bickering before a coup by WerBell could be carried out.

-In 1973 WerBell was asked to assist with a coup d'état against Omar Torrijos of Panama, according to CIA documents released in 1993.
+In 1973, WerBell was asked to assist with a coup d'état against Omar Torrijos of Panama, according to CIA documents released in 1993.
 WerBell sought clearance from the CIA which denied getting involved in coups.
-The plan was not implemented, though Torrijos died in a plane crash five years later.
+The plan was not implemented.

 In a 1979 20/20 interview WerBell claimed that Coca-Cola had hired him for $1 million to take care of kidnapping threats against its Argentine executives during an urban terrorist wave in 1973.
 Coca-Cola later denied the claim.

-In a 1981 interview, WerBell revealed he was about to break with the U.S. Labor Party, whose security staff he has been training at his Powder Springs, Georgia estate.
+In a 1981 interview, WerBell revealed he was about to break with the U.S. Labor Party, whose security staff he had been training at his Powder Springs, Georgia estate.

 Later in life WerBell claimed he was a retired Lieutenant General in the Royal Free Afghan Army or sometimes an Afghan Defense Minister after supplying Afghanistan with large weapons contracts and training.
 WerBell claimed he was given the billet of Major General in the US Army to allow him to travel freely in Southeast Asia during the Vietnam War to demonstrate and sell his silenced submachineguns and sound suppressors.
 This has been confirmed by Major General John Singlaub and Lt Col. William Mozey.

 Other exploits

 WerBell and Mario Sandoval Alarcón's associate Leonel Sisniega Otero plotted a coup in Guatemala that failed in 1982.

 In 1988, Sheriff Sherman Block of Los Angeles announced that Hustler publisher Larry Flynt wrote WerBell a $1 million check in 1983 to kill Hugh Hefner (founder of Playboy), Bob Guccione (founder of Penthouse), Walter Annenberg (owner of Triangle Publications), and Frank Sinatra.
 Los Angeles television station KNBC displayed a photocopy of the check.
-WerBell died in Los Angeles a month after receiving the check.
+WerBell died at the UCLA medical facility in Los Angeles on December 16, a month after receiving the check.